uf2020/ccxt/Manual.md

 - `market.timeout / market['timeout'] / $market->timeout`: A timeout for a request-response roundtrip (default timeout is 10 seconds).

+- `market.rateLimit / market['rateLimit'] / $market->rateLimit`: A request rate limit in milliseconds.
+Specifies the required minimal delay between two consequent HTTP requests to the same market.
+This parameter is not used for now (reserved for future).

 - `market.verbose / market['verbose'] / $market->verbose`: A boolean flag indicating whether to log HTTP requests to stdout (verbose flag is false by default).

 - `market.products / market['products'] / $market->products`: An associative array of products indexed by trading pair or symbol.
 Market products should be loaded prior to accessing this property.
 Products are unavailable until you call the `loadProduct() / load_products()` method on market instance.